This page describes Access Transparency and how to enable Access Transparency logs.

-As part of Google's long-term commitment to security and transparency, we developed the Access Transparency product, which provides you with logs of actions taken by Google staff when accessing your data.
+As part of Google's long-term commitment to security and transparency, you now can use Access Transparency, which provides you with logs of actions taken by Google staff when accessing your data.

-Alongside your other logs in Stackdriver Logging, you can also see logs of Google's activity, including: actions by the Support team that you may have requested by phone, lower level engineering investigations into your support requests, or other actions made for valid business purposes, such as recovering from an outage.
+Alongside your other logs in Stackdriver Logging, Access Transparency logs include data about: actions by the Support team that you may have requested by phone, lower-level engineering investigations into your support requests, or other investigations made for valid business purposes, such as recovering from an outage.

 When to use Access Transparency